seany4ng/imessage-summary/README.md

 1. Clone/fork this repo
 2. Give your terminal (Terminal, iTerm2, Warp, etc.) full disk access.
 You can find this in Settings > Privacy & Security.
-3. Create a `.env.local` file in the directory of this repo and paste your Gemini API key into it
+3. Create a `.env.local` file in the directory of this repo and paste your Gemini API key into it.
+If you don't have a Gemini API key, just make one -- it's free
 ```
 GEMINI_API_KEY=example_api_key
 ```